junxit/us-congress-bills-119/metadata.md

 - 2025-09-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4553.
 - 2025-09-04 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2025-09-04 — The previous question was ordered pursuant to the rule.
+- 2025-09-08 — Received in the Senate.
+- 2025-09-09 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2025-09-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 156.